Joys-Advisory-Partners-Unifi/.github/README.md

 **Joys Advisory Partners**

-For inquiries regarding this project suite or consulting services, please reach out through the GitHub repository.
+For inquiries regarding this project suite or consulting services, please reach out to Roger.Joys@JoysAdvisoryPartners.com or through the GitHub repository.

 ---